isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 Table Access
 ++++++++++++

-For full-access to the tables, please see the following ISB-CGC documentation pages:
+For full-access to the tables including the ability to query the tables, please see the following ISB-CGC documentation pages:

-How to create a Google Cloud Platform (GCP) project
+`How to create a Google Cloud Platform (GCP) project <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowToGetStartedonISB-CGC.html/>`_

-How to link ISB-CGC BigQuery tables to your Google Cloud Platform (GCP) project
+`How to link ISB-CGC BigQuery tables to your Google Cloud Platform (GCP) project <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.html/>`_

-For more in-depth access to the tables including the ability to query, please see the ISB-CGC documentations here and here for details on how to create a Google Cloud Platform (GCP) project and how to link the BigQuery tables to your Google Cloud Platform.